John Dickson (author): Writing and ministry

 In 2018, Dickson announced that he was stepping down from church ministry to concentrate on public engagement.
-In 2007, Dickson became founding director of the Centre for Public Christianity and was there until 2019.
+In 2007, Dickson became the founding director of the Centre for Public Christianity and was there until 2019.
 In September 2019, he created "Undeceptions", a media and podcast platform.
 It was the leading religious podcast in Australia, UK and Ireland by 2020.
-In 2022, Undeceptions became a podcast network with existing podcast With All Due Respect (hosted by Michael Jensen and Megan Powell du Toit) joining, and new podcast Small Wonders (hosted by Laurel Moffatt) starting.
+In 2022, Undeceptions became a podcast network with existing podcast With All Due Respect (hosted by Michael Jensen and Megan Powell du Toit), Small Wonders (hosted by Laurel Moffatt) and Delorean Philosophy (hosted by Steve McAlpine).
+The masthead series also features live events.

-Dickson has been a fellow of Macquarie's Department of Ancient History (2004–17), visiting academic of the Faculty of Classics, University of Oxford in the UK (2017–2020) and is distinguished fellow and senior lecturer in Public Christianity at Ridley College (Melbourne), which was announced in March 2019.
+Dickson has been a fellow of Macquarie's Department of Ancient History (2004–17), visiting academic of the Faculty of Classics, University of Oxford, in the UK (2017–2020) and is distinguished fellow and Senior Lecturer in Public Christianity at Ridley College, Melbourne, which was announced in March 2019.
 Wheaton College in Illinois appointed Dickson as its first Jean Kvamme Distinguished Professor of Biblical Evangelism and Distinguished Scholar in Public Christianity in 2022.
+In this role Dickson has argued for a more respectful approach to engaging the secular world:"Evangelicals in America (maybe Australia as well?) should understand that we're a minority, "eager dinner guests at someone else's banquet.
+We are happy ... to share our perspective.
+But we are always respectful, always humble, because this isn’t our home."

+Dickson directed the feature-length documentary The First Hymn, released in 2025.
+It explores the story of the oldest known Christian hymn, the Oxyrhynchus Hymn, dating back to the 3rd century.
+The film traces its origins in the Egyptian desert through to its modern revival, culminating in a live concert performance of a newly arranged version of the hymn.
+The film features Ben Fielding and Chris Tomlin, who co-wrote the adaptation, which was released globally on 11 April 2025.
+The world premiere of The First Hymn project took place on 14 April the Ethel Lee Auditorium at Biola University in La Mirada, California.